 The primary function of your kidneys is to filter out the toxins built up in your body.
 If your kidneys begin to cease to function properly, it can lead to a plethora of health problems.
 It can ultimately lead to the need for dialysis.

 Kidney function is measured by how well the kidneys remove toxins from the blood by using a measurement called the Glomerular Filtration Rate, or GFR.
 There are five stages of kidney functioning.
-Stage 1 denotes normal or high functioning kidneys, whereas stage 5 is end-stage renal (kidney) failure.
-Each subsequent stage from 2 through 4 indicates a percentage in the decline in GFR.
+Stage 1 denotes normal or high-functioning kidneys, whereas stage 5 is end-stage renal (kidney) failure.
+Each subsequent stage from 2 through 4 indicates a percentage of the decline in GFR.

 It is important to know that the initial decline of kidney functions, or renal disease, is often silent.
 The best way to prevent kidney injury is to moderate changes in your overall health and always consult with a doctor if anything seems out of the norm.